Public Holidays in Costa Rica 2026 – National & Public Holidays

 HolidayDate (2025)DaySignificance

-New Year’s DayJanuary 1WednesdayMarks the beginning of the new year with family and community gatherings.
+New Year’s DayJanuary 1WednesdayMarks the beginning of the new year.

-Labour DayMay 1ThursdayCelebrates workers and their rights; features marches and public events.
+Labour DayMay 1ThursdayCelebrates workers and labor rights.

-All Souls’ DayNovember 2SundayRemembers deceased loved ones with church services and cemetery visits.
+All Souls’ DayNovember 2SundayRemembers deceased loved ones.

-Christmas DayDecember 25ThursdayCelebrates the birth of Jesus Christ with religious services and family feasts.
+Christmas DayDecember 25ThursdayCelebrates the birth of Jesus Christ.

 Religious and Cultural Significance